-Student wellbeing and mental health support
+Student wellbeing and mental health support during the winter break

-Throughout January, you can access a 24/7 out of hours mental health support line sponsored by the School via Spectrum.Life.
+You can access a 24/7 out of hours mental health support line sponsored by the School via Spectrum.Life.
 All calls are answered by clinically trained counsellors or psychotherapists.
 You can talk to them about anything, including stress, anxiety, low mood, financial worries, loss and grief, relationship problems, and substance abuse issues.

 Contacting Spectrum.Life out of hours support